For many youngsters, school and life in general present an endless list of demands and challenges.

 A school psychologist is tasked with the responsibility of helping students succeed academically, socially, and emotionally.
 This differs from the role of a school counselor in terms of their daily tasks and scope of support.

-For example, while a school counselor may be responsible for interventions, the school psychologist’s duty includes administering, scoring, and interpreting psychoeducational assessments that help students qualify for specific services such as special education.
+Regarding interventions, as an example, a school counselor may be responsible for the implementation of interventions, while the school psychologist’s duty includes administering, scoring, and interpreting psychoeducational assessments that help students qualify for specific services such as special education.